 3. Leveraging projections against themselves

-Many of your competitors in large-field GPPs are using projections to build lineups in mass.
+Many of your competitors in large-field GPPs are using projections to build lineups en masse.
 Some projection systems are superior to others but on a small slate with limited options, it’s harder for the projection sets to demonstrate a huge advantage over one another.
 Since you can safely assume plenty of your opponents are using these projections, you want to think through how you can leverage that to your advantage.
 In NBA DFS, there is a variable that can wildly impact projections — blowouts.
 Take the example of the Portland-LA Lakers playoff game from August 24, 2020 as an example.
 Here were the top scorers in DraftKings points in that game:

 LeBron James – 57